 And the worst one was of us dancing, lost in each other’s eyes where they had a field day speculating about the song choice and why he selected it.
 But I know pretty well what it was about - he was teasing me after our discussion in the truck.
 Typical Damion style.

-I must admit that we do seem to be deeply in love in each photo if you don’t know the story behind them.
+I must admit that we do seem to be deeply in love in each photo - if you don’t know the story behind them.
 And to make matters worse, they added a love square by mixing Ren and Chloe into the whole thing.
-Ren finally gave me an ultimatum, either we break up or we take our relationship to the next level.
+Ren finally gave me an ultimatum - taking our relationship to the next level.
 I told him I had to think about it, but there’s no way I’m having sex with him just to prove a point.
 I just hope the whole Damion thing will blow over soon.
 I don’t like being associated with the likes of him in every news post.

 He slides into the booth, sitting next to me and Axel moves in next to Lucinda.
 She is for sure having a seizure now and I can already see Anne grinding my bones into her morning coffee.
 She stares openly at Damion, and then at Axel, and I don’t think she’s breathing.
 I look around for my youngest brother and notice Logan’s pretty baby face behind the bar.

-“She ok?”
+“She okay?”
 Ilkay asks looking worriedly at Lucinda.
 I kick her shin under the table to get her out of her trans.

-“Yep, she’s good, just not used to see such a bunch of cocky testosterone douchebags in one group.
+“Yep, she’s good, just not used to seeing such a bunch of cocky testosterone douchebags in one group.
 The people we study with are nice and friendly.”